MadByteDE/SPT-Linux-Guide/docs/lutris/installer_official.md

 Now follow the steps & wait for the installation to complete.

-If everything worked you should be able to launch the `SPTarkov - Server`, followed by `SPTarkov - Launcher` & login.

 **4. Running SPT**

 - Everything now is pretty much done, so now to run the game we need to run the server and the launcher.